 - Telephone Representatives, who can offer you the insurance of one company, and only on the telephone.

 - Independent Insurance Agents, who represent an average of eight insurance companies, and research with these firms to find you the best combination of price, coverage and service.

 Your Massachusetts Independent Insurance Agent:

-- Is a licensed professional with strong customer and community ties.
+- Is licensed with strong customer and community ties.

 - Gives you excellent service and competitive prices because your agent can access the insurance coverage from more than one company.